 Moderate-income households take it on the chin in today’s tight rental housing market.
-Demand for rental apartments is rising because high housing costs have pushed more families to rent.
-Now our region is attracting employers paying higher salaries and those job-takers need housing too.
-Yet Beverly Hills has not meaningfully increased the supply of apartments over the decades, and when housing is built it is predominantly luxury condominiums.
-We take a look at one recent development to see how these dynamics play out to the disadvantage of residents who rent in Beverly Hills.
+Demand for rental apartments is rising as high housing costs push families to rent.
+Our region is attracting well-educated workers with higher salaries and they need housing.
+Yet Beverly Hills has not meaningfully increased the supply of apartments over decades.
+This is how these dynamics play out to our disadvantage in Beverly Hills.

 Small and medium sized multifamily rental properties form the backbone of our affordable housing stock, yet we are losing this (rent-stabilized) housing and its relatively-affordable rents to the development of market-rate developments (especially condominiums).
 The new housing does not serve the city’s needs but instead addresses only a small strata of housing demand.
 We should be working to preserve (and expand) this housing stock not razing it for condos.

 Case Study in Lost Units: 309–325 South Elm

 If you’ve walked the 300 South block you’ll remember the condominium development that sprawls across multiple lots.The cold institutional character and generic modernist styling is representative much new architecture across our region.
 The hard polished surfaces and stainless steel appliances inside are standard-issue.

 Indeed this is a marketer’s dream!
 “Luxury residences in the heart of Beverly Hills set amidst a charming tree-lined landscape,” says the (rebranded) development’s Pacific Star website.